-Because the PTA is a private organization, PTA monies should never be comminded with the funds of any should never be commingled with the funds of any individual, the school, or another organization.
+Because the PTA is a private organization, PTA monies should never be commingled with the funds of any individual, the school, or another organization.
 All monies deposited in a PTA account will be considered to be PTA income by the IRS.